The realization problem for von Neumann regular rings: The dependence on the field

-\begin{prop} (Wehrung) Let $(M,u)$ be a conical refinement monoid with order-unit such that there is a sequence of order-ideals $(I_n)$ in $M$ such that $\bigcap_n I_n=\{0\}$ and $M/I_n$ is simplicial for all $n$.
-Assume that $M$ is not cancellative.
-Then there is no regular algebra $R$ over an uncountable field $F$ such that $\mon{R}\cong M$. \end{prop}
+\begin{proposition} (Goodearl) Let $(M,u)$ be a conical refinement monoid with order-unit admitting a faithful state $s$, i.e. a monoid homomorphism $s\colon M\to \R^+$ such that $s(u)=1$ and $s(x)>0$ for every nonzero $x$ in $M$.
+Assume that $M$ is not cancelative.
+Then there is no regular algebra $R$ over an uncountable field $F$ such that $\mon{R}\cong M$. \end{proposition}